-The one intergovernmental organization which has a substantive track record of direct involvement in the matter of promoting peace and stability in Chechnya, is the Organization for Security and Cooperation in Europe, - the OSCE.
-The following is an attempt to give a presentation of the scope and character of its involvement (which lasted from 1995 to 2003), as well as an account of the issues and obstacles that had to be addressed, and of the experience that can be drawn from this exercise.
+The one IGO to have a substantive track record of direct involvement in the matter of promoting peace and stability in Chechnya is the Organisation for Security and Co-operation in Europe, or OSCE.
+What follows is an attempt to give a presentation of the scope and character of its involvement (which lasted from 1995 to 2003), as well as an account of the issues and obstacles that had to be dealt with, and of the lessons that can be derived from this exercise.

-Against the background of the hostilities which started i December 1994, the decision to create an OSCE Assistance Group to Chechnya was made at the 16th meeting of the OSCE Permanent Council on 11 April 1995.
-The Council also gave the Assistance Group a mandate to carry out the following tasks (to be performed in conjunction with the Russian federal and local authorities, and in conformity with the legislation of the Russian Federation):6
+Against the background of the hostilities which started in December 1994, the decision to create an OSCE Assistance Group to Chechnya was made at the 16th meeting of the OSCE Permanent Council on 11 April 1995.
+The Council also gave the Assistance Group a mandate to carry out the following tasks (to be performed in conjunction with the Russian federal and local authorities, and in conformity with the legislation of the Russian Federation):

-- promote respect for human rights and fundamental freedoms, and the establishment of facts concerning their violation; help foster the development of democratic institutions and processes, including the restoration of the local organs of authority; assist in the preparation of possible new constitutional agreements and in the holding and monitoring of elections; - facilitate the delivery into the region by international and non-governmental organizations of humanitarian aid for victims of the crisis, wherever they may be located; - provide assistance to the authorities of the Russian Federation and to international

-- organizations in ensuring the speediest possible return of refugees and displaced persons to their homes in the crisis region; - promote the peaceful resolution of the crisis and the stabilization of the situation in the Chechen Republic in conformity with the principle of the territorial integrity of the Russian Federation and in accordance with OSCE principles; - pursue dialogue and negotiations, as appropriate, through participation in "round tables", with a view to establishing a cease-fire and eliminating sources of tension; - support the creation of mechanisms guaranteeing the rule of law, public safety and law and order.
+- promote respect for human rights and fundamental freedoms, and establish facts concerning their violation; help foster the development of democratic institutions and processes, including the restoration of the local organs of authority; - assist in the preparation of possible new constitutional agreements and in the holding and monitoring of elections; - facilitate the delivery into the region by international and non-governmental organisations humanitarian aid for victims of the crisis, wherever they may be located; - provide assistance to the authorities of the Russian Federation and to international organisations to ensure the speediest possible return of refugees and displaced persons to their homes in the crisis region; - promote the peaceful resolution of the crisis and the stabilisation of the situation in the Chechen Republic in conformity with the principle of the territorial integrity of the Russian Federation and in accordance with OSCE principles; - pursue dialogue and negotiations, as appropriate, through participation in 'round tables', with a view to establishing a cease-fire and eliminating sources of tension; and - support the creation of mechanisms guaranteeing the rule of law, public safety and law and order.

 The Assistance Group began working in Grozny on 26 April 1995.
-Despite the importance and urgency of several of the other tasks included in the Assistance Group's broad mandate (indeed impossibly broad, but conveniently flexible), the most prominent part of its activities during the following year and a half was - given the immediacy of the armed conflict - the Assistance Group's mediation efforts.
-Thus, a comprehensive cease-fire agreement was concluded on 31 July 1995 under the auspices of the Assistance Group.
+Despite the importance and urgency of several of the other tasks included in the Assistance Group's impossibly broad, but conveniently flexible mandate, the most prominent of its activities during the following year and a half were - given the immediacy of the armed conflict - its mediation efforts.
+Thus, a comprehensive cease-fire agreement was concluded on 31 July 1995 under the auspices of the Assistance

+Group.
 Although not observed, the agreement remained a precedent for further negotiations, with the Assistance Group playing an active role as mediator.
-Tireless shuttle diplomacy by the then Head of the Group, Ambassador Tim Guldimann, paved the way for talks that led to a cease-fire agreement signed on 27 May 1996 (also soon broken), and was instrumental in getting the negotiation process back on track that led to the Khasavyurt Agreement of 31 August 1996, which brought an end to the armed conflict.
-Besides establishing a cease-fire, the Khasavyurt Agreement had a provision for pulling out all troops, and stipulated that "agreement on the principles of mutual relations between the Russian Federation and the Chechen Republic is to be worked out by 31 December 2001".
-Also under the terms of the Agreement, Presidential and Parliamentary elections took place on 27 January 1997 - under the auspices of (and actually organized by) the OSCE Assistance Group.7 The elections, which were monitored by some 200 international observers, were declared free and fair by the OSCE and also recognized by the Russian Federation as legitimate.
+Tireless shuttle diplomacy by the then head of the Group, Ambassador Tim Guldimann, paved the way for talks that led to a cease-fire agreement signed on 27 May 1996 (also soon broken), and was instrumental in reinstating the negotiation process that led to the Khasavyurt Agreement of 31 August 1996, which brought an end to the armed conflict.
+Besides establishing a cease-fire, the Khasavyurt Agreement contained a provision for pulling out all troops, and stipulated that agreement on the principles of mutual relations between the Russian Federation and the Chechen Republic was to be worked out by 31 December 2001.
+Also under the terms of the agreement, presidential and parliamentary elections took place on 27 January 1997 - under the auspices of (and in fact organised by) the OSCE Assistance Group.
+The elections, which were monitored by some 200 international observers, were declared free and fair by the OSCE and also recognised by the Russian Federation as legitimate.